 There’s a saying, “It takes a village”… and that rings truest for authors who aren’t restaurant chefs and who don’t have the cachet of famous personalities like Michael Pollan or Ina Garten.
 If you’re able to leverage your network to propel an author, this is one of the biggest ways you can contribute to the success of the book.

-And come this summer, I hope you’ll share the recipes and the memories you’ve made in the great outdoors by tagging @gardenbetty in your social feeds!
+And come this summer, I hope you’ll share the recipes and the memories you’ve made, sharing cold drinks and hot meals with family and friends gathered around a fire, by tagging @gardenbetty in your social feeds!